Col-Tex Refinery

 The Col-Tex Refinery operated from 1924 to 1969 on 175 acres straddling Business Interstate 20 (U.S. 80) immediately west of the Colorado River in Colorado City.
 Refinery products included gasoline, aviation and diesel fuels, and asphalt.

-During the 1970s, the refinery was dismantled, except for one active above-ground storage tank on the bluff, and three above-ground storage tanks adjacent to the Colorado River.
+During the 1970s, the refinery was dismantled, except for one active aboveground storage tank (AST) on the bluff, and three (ASTs) adjacent to the Colorado River.
 These three tanks were believed to be a source of contamination found in the river.

 Remedial Investigation and Superfund Registry

-In 1993, under another TCEQ administrative order, the potentially responsible parties started the remedial investigation to determine the nature and extent of contamination, and the TCEQ dismantled and disposed of the storage tanks adjacent to the Colorado River.
+In 1993, under another TCEQ AO, the PRPs started the remedial investigation (RI) to determine the nature and extent of contamination, and the TCEQ dismantled and disposed of the storage tanks adjacent to the Colorado River.
 In January 1994, the TCEQ listed the site on the state Superfund registry.

-Since 1993, potentially responsible parties have conducted extensive soil, surface water, groundwater, and sediment sampling.
-All storage tanks and other structures have been removed and all contaminated soil has been excavated, treated, and placed in an on-site landfill.
+Since 1993, PRPs have conducted extensive soil, surface water, groundwater, and sediment sampling.
+All storage tanks and other structures have been removed and all contaminated soil has been excavated, treated, and placed in an on-site containment cell.
 More than 7,000 tons of nonhazardous material was recycled into asphalt stabilized road base that was donated to Mitchell County to resurface seven miles of county roads.
-Under an agreement with state and federal natural resource trustees, the potentially responsible parties have constructed and maintained a wildlife preservation area adjacent to the site on the Colorado River.
+Under an agreement with state and federal natural resource trustees, the PRPs have constructed and maintained a wildlife preservation area adjacent to the site on the Colorado River.

 Current Status